 The build-up of amyloid proteins (deposits) can make it difficult for the organs and tissues to work properly.
 Without treatment, this can lead to organ failure.

-This page focuses on AL amyloidosis (previously known as primary amyloidosis), which is the most common type, and on ATTR amyloidosis, which is now being diagnosed much more frequently than in the past.
+This page focuses on AL amyloidosis, which is the most common type, and on ATTR amyloidosis, which often runs in families.

-For information on the rarer types of amyloidosis, visit the UCL National Amyloidosis Centre Patient Information Site.
+For information on other types of amyloidosis, visit the UCL National Amyloidosis Centre Patient Information Site.

 The symptoms of AL amyloidosis depend on which tissues and organs are affected.

-Most people with AL amyloidosis have a build-up of amyloid proteins (amyloid deposits) in their kidneys, and are at risk of kidney failure.
+Most people with AL amyloidosis have a build-up of amyloid proteins in their kidneys, and are at risk of kidney failure.

 Symptoms of kidney failure include: